microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 ## Success Criteria
 - You have extend previous challenge's HL7 Ingest and Convert architecture by deploying the FHIR Event Processor.
-- You have tested sending sample HL7 messages via HL7OverHTTPS
+- You have tested sending sample HL7 message via HL7OverHTTPS
-- You have tested the end-to-end CDA to FHIR conversion process.
+- You have tested the end-to-end HL7 message to FHIR conversion process.
+- You have validated CRUD event is published to Event Hub

 ## Learning Resources